 We have heard this before.
 It is, in fact, the tenor of the German national conversation about the Nazis since 1945.
 If criminal atrocities were committed, and it isn’t always so clear that there were, it was all done by a small clique of high-level Nazis.
 Nobody else did anything, saw anything or knew anything.
 These claims were made, and still are, with complete sincerity, in spite of clear evidence to the contrary.

-Take Richard von Weizsäcker, who was an important public figure in post-war Germany.
-Weizsäcker had seen military service in the Ukraine, where the Nazis behaved with particular brutality.
-In 1984, after a successful career in business and politics, he became President of the Federal Republic of Germany.
+The best characters do not utter such nonsense.
+In some cases, however, they resort to more subtle forms of denial.
+An example is Richard von Weizsäcker, who had seen military service in the Ukraine, where the Nazis behaved with particular brutality.
+In 1984, after a successful career in business and politics, Weizsäcker became President of the Federal Republic of Germany.
 He was not a criminal desperate to hide his guilt.
 Nor was he a Nazi sympathiser.
 His efforts to shoulder the burden of the past were probably more honest than most.

 On May 8, 1985, the 40th anniversary of the German capitulation and the end of the war in Europe, Weizsäcker gave a speech to the German parliament in which he urged a change to the culture of remembering.
 Referring to the deportion of the Jews in Germany, which began at the end of 1941, he asserted that knowledge of the matter had been unavoidable.
 Any German willing to know must have known.
 There could be no collective guilt, because guilt was an individual matter, and tied to unique life circumstances, but there was collective responsibility, not least on future generations, to prevent such a moral calamity from ever recurring.

 It was a fine speech, in many respects.
 But there were a number of things that Weizsäcker did not say.
 One of them is that the capacity for knowledge already implies responsibility.
-In the case of the ill-treatment of the Jews, this must mean that there was greater and more widespread guilt among the Germans than the appeal to ‘unique life circumstances’ might suggest.
-The looming shadow irritated some of Weizsäcker’s contemporaries, who wrote to him to point out that they themselves had always been willing to know what was going on, and still they had not known.
+Hence, in the case of the ill-treatment of the Jews, there was greater and more widespread guilt among the Germans than the appeal to ‘unique life circumstances’ might suggest.
+This looming shadow irritated some of Weizsäcker’s contemporaries, who wrote to him to point out that they themselves had always been willing to know what was going on, and still they had not known.
 After all, the policy behind the deportations had been kept secret by the regime.
 Weizsäcker’s response was to say that he believed them, because he had to.
 Evidently, the new culture of remembering was not likely to be more rigorous, or more truthful, than what had gone before.

 What did Richard von Weizsäcker not know, if he knew that a massacre had just been perpetrated against Jews?
 Genocide, his memoirs claim, was beyond the power of most Germans to grasp; it was unimaginable, and therefore could not be known.
 But he allows that there were rumours which pointed unmistakeably towards the unimaginable, even if there was no direct proof.
 More to the point, Hitler’s speeches, whose content was known to him, had not made a secret of the ultimate fate envisaged for Jews.

-It is rather hard to believe that something could be unimaginable when it had been imagined publicly, in the starkest terms, by Hitler, and there were signs and portents everywhere, even eyewitness accounts, that the imagined was being made real.
+It is rather hard to believe that something could be unimaginable, and unknowable, when it had been imagined publicly, in the starkest terms, by Hitler, and there were signs and portents everywhere, even eyewitness accounts, that the imagined was being made real.

 In these acts of remembering, it appears, the devil is in the detail.
 Or in the avoidance of detail.
-The sheer horror of the industrial-style murder of over six million Jews, and of the unspeakable mentality behind it, overshadows the more fundamental question of how the inceptional forms of ill-treatment, those that began early on, in daily life, before the eyes of everyone, could have taken hold.
+The sheer horror of the industrial-style murder of over six million Jews, and of the unspeakable mentality behind it, overshadows the more fundamental question of how the inceptional forms of ill-treatment, those that began early on, in daily life, before the eyes of everyone, and paved the way for what followed, could have taken hold.

 The power of evil had taken hold of German society from top to bottom, reaching into the moral life of the Churches, the civil service, the professions and the different forms of cultural expression, turning them away from their primary purpose, not enough, perhaps, to provoke much opposition, not initially, but enough to ensure that the difference between right and wrong, as manifested, imperfectly, in the familiar social codes, could be obscured, and the troubled conscience could be lulled, or bullied, into compliance.